2018 OCOB Author Event

 Born in New York, and raised in California and Hawaii, William Finnegan spent his childhood surfing.

 After receiving a B.A. in literature from U.C.
-Santa Cruz, and an MFA in creative writing from the University of Montana, he spent the next few years traveling around the world, as documented on our Google Map.
+Santa Cruz, and an MFA in creative writing from the University of Montana, he spent the next few years traveling around the world.

 During this time, Finnegan started freelance travel writing, and wrote his first book, Crossing the Line: A Year in the Land of Apartheid, while working at a school in Cape Town, South Africa.